 Migrant information service

-- a multilingual website available in eight languages with information on five key topics: health, work, benefits, visas and immigration, and housing & homelessness
+- a multilingual website available in 8 languages with information on 5 key topics: health, work, benefits, visas and immigration, and housing and homelessness

 Brighton & Hove City Council does not monitor the content or accept any responsibility for any third-party websites.